 When I saw this shop’s greeting, it caught me off guard because we’ve been in a season of waiting for quite a long time.
 We should have been at our next ministry assignment 14 months ago (by our own calculation).
 Plus, we’ve been waiting on new residence visas for a little over 7 months.

 So yeah, I was taken aback for a moment at the realization that this year is halfway gone!

 Hey, need a little help carrying out your review?

-Add your email below and I’ll immediately email this post to you in a printable notebook!
+Add your email below and get a free printable personal review notebook!

 Need a Mid Year Checkup?